-Install the latest Raspbian system image on your SD card .
+Install card the latest Raspbian system image on your SD.
 You can download it here.

-With an appropriate program (e.g Etcher), you can transfer the image onto the SD card.
+With an appropriate program (e.g. Etcher), you can transfer the image onto the SD card.
 After a successful transfer, the SD card can be put into the Raspberry Pi and the system can start.

-4. USE AND CODE EXAMPLE
+4. USE AND CODE EXAMPLE - VERSION 2

-You have to install two libraries for the display.
-First, you need the Py-thon GPIO library from Adafruit which is published under the MIT license.
+To use the display completely, you must install first two libraries for the display.
+First, you need the Python GPIO library from Adafruit which is published under the MIT license.
 You install this library with the following commands: